Romania's Dairy Industry Overview

 Milk Production and Livestock

-Romania has approximately 1.6 million dairy cattle and about 1.1 million dairy goats.
-These livestock contribute to an impressive total milk production volume of around 4.7 million tonnes per year, highlighting the country's strong capacity in dairy farming.
+Romania is home to approximately 1.6 million dairy cattle and 1.1 million dairy goats.
+These livestock contribute to a total milk production volume of around 4.7 million tonnes per year, underscoring the country's robust dairy farming capacity.

 Milk Processing Volume

-The country processes approximately 3.5 million tonnes of milk annually.
-The emphasis is on converting this raw milk into a variety of dairy products, including cheese, milk powder, and whey, for both domestic consumption and export.
+Annually, Romania processes about 3.5 million tonnes of milk, focusing on transforming this raw milk into various dairy products.
+These include cheese, milk powder, and whey, catering to both domestic consumption and export demands.

 Cheese Production